 If privacy is one of your top priorities, an open-source password manager such as Bitwarden might be a better choice.
 It’s surprisingly simple to use (particularly the mobile app), pretty pocket-friendly (with a premium plan costing $10 per year) and promotes trust and transparency.

 We also compiled an in-depth comparison of RoboForm vs NordPass to compare features and functionality.
 Additionally, there is also a Dashlane vs NordPass comparison and a Bitwarden vs NordPass comparison.

 RoboForm is one of the most reliable password managers on the market.
 With a solid track record of over two decades and all standard security features (such as 256-bit AES encryption, 2FA, and a “zero-knowledge” policy) RoboForm is as secure as they come.

 Yes, there is a freemium edition of RoboForm password manager.
 It will supply you with an unlimited password and secure note storage, login sharing, a secure password generator, and cross-platform support.
-However, if you want more features (such as 2FA), you’ll have to pick out a paid plan.
+However, if you want more features, you’ll have to pick out a paid plan.